SOFTS-Raw sugar recovers from near four-month low; cocoa, coffee gain

 * Dealers said there is no risk of crop-threatening cold in Brazil's coffee areas over the next two weeks.

-* Arabica is being underpinned however by continuous falls in ICE-certified stocks and by a dearth of selling in top producer Brazil, where farmers expect local prices will rise further.
+* Arabica is being supported, however, by a steady fall in ICE-certified stocks and by a dearth of selling in top producer Brazil, where farmers expect local prices to rise further.

 COCOA